-At the Institute for Future Cities, we’re working with cities across Europe to deliver major carbon emissions reductions and work towards sustainable city futures.
+At the Institute for Future Cities, we’re working with cities globally to help deliver major carbon emissions reductions and work towards sustainable city futures.

 View the STEP UP cities’ SEAPs online, or download a copy, on the STEP UP website.